-The Charter outlines arrangements under which the Secretaries to the Treasury and the Department of Finance may be requested to cost election commitments during a caretaker period.
+The Charter outlines arrangements under which the Secretaries may be requested to cost election commitments during a caretaker period.
 The Parliamentary Budget Officer (the Officer) may also be requested to cost policies in the caretaker period.
-This part outlines the differences in the roles of the Secretaries and the Officer.
+This part outlines the roles of the Secretaries and the Officer.